DjangoGirls/tutorial/python_introduction/README.md

 Don't be surprised with the weird names.
 Go to the link: http://hubpages.com/hub/50-Doll-Names to look for more cute doll names. :P Just Kidding (You should do this if and only if you have a lot of time).

-Above, you just created a variable named django_dolls with three key-value pairs.
+Above, you just created a variable named *django_dolls* with three key-value pairs.
 The key Dottie points to the value 15, Lottie points to the value 305, EmmyLou points to the value 17.
+Do you want to check?
+Type:

+    >>> print(django_dolls['Dottie'])
+    15

+See, it's similar to a list.
+But you don't need to remember the index - just the name.

 When to use a dictionary or a list?
 Well, a good point to ponder on.
-Just have a soltuion in mind before looking at the answer in the next line.
+Just have a solution in mind before looking at the answer in the next line.

 - Do you just need an ordered sequence of items?
 Go for a list.
 - Do you need to associate values with keys, so you can look them up efficiently (by key) later on?
 Use a dictionary.